Python-GIS-book/site/source/part2/chapter-08/md/01-spatial-network-analysis.md

 # Spatial network analysis

 Contents:
+- How to create a routable graph from OpenStreetMap
 - What kind of things can be analyzed when doing network analysis?
   - Routing: commonly used algorithms
   - Checking topology